 Skip to main content

-In support of our commitment to Investing in You, King County and the Coalition of Unions are pleased to offer the Professional Development Scholarship Program in 2022, 2023 and 2024 to eligible employees who are represented by a union in the Coalition.
+In support of our commitment to Investing in YOU, King County and the Coalition of Unions are pleased to offer the Professional Development Scholarship Program in 2022, 2023 and 2024 to eligible employees who are represented by a union in the Coalition.

 CLA Professional Development Scholarship Program overview